zehengl/pip-check-updates/README.md

     pylint  2.9.3  →  2.9.6

-    Run pcu -u to upgrade requirements.txt and requirements-dev.txt
+    Run pcu requirements-dev.txt -u to upgrade versions in 2 files

 Filter by a pattern: